Coca2302/SE2025-10.2/README.md

 # Inferix Token Contracts

-This repository contains the smart contracts for the **Testnet phase** of the [Inferix](https://inferix.io/) project.
-These contracts enable users to interact with the IoTeX Testnet environment and test a simple ERC20 token implementation.
+This repository contains the smart contracts of tokens, including tokens for the **Testnet phase** of the [Inferix](https://inferix.io/) project.
+These contracts enable users to interact with the EVM Testnet environment and test a simple ERC20 token implementation.

 ## Project Overview

 Inferix aims to decentralize verification processes.
-This Testnet phase focuses on:
+The Testnet phase focuses on:

 - Testing the functionality and robustness of the ERC20 token contract.
 - Preparing for the Mainnet launch by gathering feedback and ensuring security.